kks32/phd-thesis-template/README.md

     Use `print` in the options to activate Print Version with appropriate margins and page layout and view styles.
     Leaving the options field blank will activate Online version.

-*   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options sections.
-Then you can define the dimensions of the margin in the `PhDThesisPSnPDF.cls` Class file.
+*   `custommargin`: You can alter the margin dimension for both print and online version by using the keyword `custommargin` in the options.
+Then you can define the dimensions of the margin in the `preamble.tex` file: `\ifsetMargin \else \RequirePackage[left=37mm,right=30mm,top=35mm,bottom=30mm]{geometry} \setFancyHdr \fi`. `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions

-*   `index`: Including this option in `\documentclass` build the index, which you can put at the and of the thesis.
+*   `index`: Including this option builds the index, which is placed at the end of the thesis.

     Instructions on how to use the index can be found [here](http://en.wikibooks.org/wiki/LaTeX/Indexing#Using_makeidx).

     _Note_: the package `makeidx` is used to create the index.

 *   `abstract`: This option enables only the thesis title page and the abstract with title and author to be printed.

-Ignore warnings about skipped sections.
+## Abstract separate

+*  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
+This can be generated using `abstract` option in the document class.
+Ignore subsequent warnings about skipping sections (if any).

+*  To generate the separate abstract and the title page, make sure the following commands are in the `preamble.tex` file: `\ifdefineAbstract \includeonly{Abstract/abstract} \else \fi`

-### Choosing the Fonts:
+### Choosing the Fonts

 `PhDThesisPSnPDF` currently supports two fonts `Times` and `Latin Modern (default)`.

 *   `times`: (The University of Cambridge guidelines recommend using Times).
 Specifying times option in the document class will use `mathptpx` or `Times` font with Math Support.
 *   `fourier`: fourier font with math support
 *   `default (empty)`: When no font is specified, `Latin Modern` is used as the default font with Math Support.
 *   `customfont`: Any custom font can be set in preamble by using `customfont` option in the document class.
-Then the custom font can be loaded in preamble.tex in
+Then the custom font can be loaded in preamble.tex in the line:
 		`\ifsetFont\else \RequirePackage{Your_Custom_Font}\fi`

 ### Choosing the Bibliography style